datalad-handbook/book/docs/usecases/provenance_tracking.rst

 Because he is not completely satisfied with the first random pixel displacement, he decides to retry the operation.
 Because everything was wrapped in :command:`datalad run`, he can rerun the command.
-The command will produce a commit, because the displacement is random and the output file changes slightly from its previous version.
+Rerunning the command will produce a commit, because the displacement is random and the output file changes slightly from its previous version.